Park West Gallery: Locations

-In 2021, Park West expanded its locations to include gallery spaces in Las Vegas, Nevada in January of 2021, and in Waikiki, Honolulu, Hawaii on the Beach Walk.
+In 2021, Park West expanded its locations to include gallery spaces in Las Vegas, Nevada in January 2021, and in Waikiki, Honolulu, Hawaii on the Beach Walk.
 The Las Vegas location is housed inside the Forum Shops at Caesars Palace hotel and casino.

-In December 2022, Park West opened an additional location in New York City’s SoHo arts district.
+In December 2022, Park West opened an additional location in New York City's SoHo arts district.
 For the grand opening, guests included Walter Robinson, Carlo McCormick, and Madeline Follin of the indie rock band Cults.